+Tired of constantly sneezing?
 Allergies alone can make you pretty miserable.
-But sometimes what triggers allergies can create even more havoc — in the form of asthma.
+But sometimes, what triggers allergies can wreak even more havoc — in the form of asthma.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy